Lazarus-org/dj-userjourney-map/CONTRIBUTING.md

 # Contributing to Django APIKey Auth

-We’re excited that you’re interested in contributing to `dj-apikey-auth`!
+We’re excited that you’re interested in contributing to `dj-userjourney-map`!
 Whether you’re fixing a bug, adding a feature, or improving the project, your help is appreciated.

 ## Overview